rohangoel96/blog/map.md

 <body>
 	<center>
 		<h1 style="margin-top: 0px; font-size: 1.5em">8/29 Indian States.
 0/7 Indian Union Territories.<br>7/193 Countries.<br>2/7 Continents.</h1>
-		<span style="font-size: 0.8em;">Tip: You can see the respective photos of the MemExps by zooming in and cliking on the points</span>
+		<span style="font-size: 0.8em;">Tip: You can see the respective photos of the TraMExps by zooming in and cliking on the points</span>
 	</center>
 	<div id="mapid" style="margin-top: 10px;"></div>
 	<script type="text/javascript">